AlirezaDarbandi/AlirezaDarbandi/README.md

 - 👋 Hi, I’m @AlirezaDarbandi
 - 👀 I’m interested in cryptocurrency
 - 🌱 I’m currently learning Programming in the field of digital currencies
-- 💞️ I’m looking to collaborate on Be able to help me learn and be thirsty to learn
+- 💞️ Looking for a woman who is proficient in programming and teaches me to launch a project together, of course, if there is a cost to launch the project, we will negotiate and agree.
 - 📫 How to reach me With my mobile phone in Iran 09122888076 And email alireza.darbandi79@gmail.com And as far as I know, I will guide you

 <!---